FlagAI-Open/Aquila2/README.md

 ## Tokenizer

 Our tokenizer of BBPE type is trained on a 50GB corpus, mainly sampled from deduplicated Pile and deduplicated WuDao contents.
 We also add some special tokens for passage and conversation separation.
 <br><br>

+## FAQ

+You're welcome to submit your questions in [GitHub Issues](https://github.com/FlagAI-Open/Aquila2/issues) , or share your user experience in the [Discussions ](https://github.com/FlagAI-Open/Aquila2/discussions) section.
+<br><br>

 ## Reproduction